countable-web/open-source-corporation/README.md

 ## Purpose

+*First, why does this repository exist?* The purpose of this repository is to document Countable's operations for convenient reference, discussion and amendment.

-There are data indicating transparency is important:
+*Second, why is it open source?* There are data indicating transparency is important:
 "90% of job seekers say that it's important to work for a company that embraces transparency."
 (Glassdoor U.S. Site Survey, January 2016; *Updated from 96%, Glassdoor survey, October 2014).

 What if a company took these really, really seriously from the ground up?